 Purpose of the Serial

-100% of MTDs should be received by NHHMOAs by +5 WD of their EFD following a Change of Agent.
+100% of MTDs should be received by NHH SVA MOAs by +5 WD of their EFD following a Change of Agent.

-This Serial measures the performance of NHHMOAs sending the MTDs on a change of MOA.
-For completeness, this includes a change of Supplier only concurrent with a change of MOA event.
+This Serial measures the performance of NHH SVA MOAs sending the MTDs on a change of SVA MOA.
+For completeness, this includes a change of Supplier only concurrent with a change of SVA MOA event.

 Missing is to be considered as when a D0155/D0148 has been received, but no associated D0150 or D0268 (upon Change of Measurement Class from Half Hourly to Non-Half Hourly) received.